 How to write a blog post fast 101: find a quiet space to work in.

 I mean, it’s practically impossible to be productive when you have your neighbour’s gardeners mowing the lawn next door or your newborn baby crying in a nearby room.

 Personally, I need to remove myself from distractions of any kind to be able to bash out some half-decent words (and pronto!).

-Sure, a little background noise can sometimes be good for productivity levels.
-(I’m talking about the hum of the radio or some relaxing sounds.)
+Sure, a little background noise can sometimes be good for productivity levels, like the hum of the radio or some relaxing sounds.

 However, generally speaking, having a designated space to work away from other humans tends to work wonders for people who get distracted easily.
 (I.e. the majority of us who work remotely, right?)